alexrudy/alexrudy.org/_drafts/tox-server.md

 The usage is pretty simple.
 It requires 2 TCP ports (one for commands, one to stream output back to the client).
 On your remote host (where you want [tox][] to actually run):

 ```
-$ tox-server serve
+$ tox-server -p9876 serve
+[tox-server] Serving on tcp://127.0.0.1:9876
+[tox-server] Output on tcp://127.0.0.1:9877
+[tox-server] ^C to exit.
 ```

-By default, [tox-server][] uses port 7654 for control commands, and 7655 to publish program output.
-To communicate with the server, use the same `tox-server` command:
+[tox-server][] does not choose consistent ports for you by default, you must give it at least the port you want to use for controlling the server.
+It will use one port higher for the streaming port, unless you specify that with the `-s` option.
+It also obeys the environment variables `TOX_SERVER_PORT` and `TOX_SERVER_STREAM_PORT` to change the two ports to known values.
+To communicate with the server, use the same `tox-server` command as a client:

 ```
 $ tox-server run
+GLOB sdist-make: ...
 ```

 Any arguments to `tox-server run` are forwarded to `tox` on the remote host.

-By default, [tox-server][] binds to `localhost`.
+By default, [tox-server][] binds to `127.0.0.1` (localhost).
 To expose [tox-server][] (there is no authentication mechansim, so don't really expose it to the world), you should bind it to `0.0.0.0` with `tox-server run -b 0.0.0.0`.

 [tox-server]: https://github.com/alexrudy/tox-server
 [tox]: https://tox.readthedocs.io